 Advantages of Microservices

-Services can be written in different programming language and by using any framework
+Services can be written in different programming language and can be accessed by using any framework.

 Independently develop, deploy, redeploy, version and scale component services in seconds without compromising the integrity of an application